jhpyle/docassemble/_docs/groups.md

 To help you organize groups of things, **docassemble** offers three data structures: lists, dictionaries, and sets.
-These mirror the data types of the same name that exist in Python.
+These mirror the data types of the same name that exist in [Python].

 # Overview of types of data structures